 slightly smiling face

-• Your coworker announces a plan in the group chat without consulting you first.
+• Your coworker just announced a plan in the group chat without discussing it with you at all beforehand.

 Subgroups